-Best Vegan Fried Chicken recipe from scratch with a crispy panko crust and juicy interior.
+Best Jackfruit Fried Chicken recipe from scratch with a crispy panko crust and juicy interior.
 It’s made from a combination of vital wheat gluten (seitan) and jackfruit that yields the most perfect chick’n texture ever.

-Best Vegan Fried Chicken
+Jackfruit Fried Chicken

 It’s comforting, it’s meaty, tender and juicy on the inside with the perfect crispy crust on the outside.
 Not to brag or anything, but Beep-Beep!
 You’ve got some magic coming through!